vifon/ledger-web/README.md

 convenient goodies) while not reinventing the wheel.
 These are some features visibly missing from *Ledger Web*.

-- There is no support for modifying the ledger file other than appending new entries.
-The syntax is flexible enough that I didn't want to risk corrupting the existing data.
-The most noticeable effect of it is that creating a rule from an entry does not change that entry itself, only the future ones like this one.
+- There is only a limited support for modifying the ledger file other than appending new entries.
+It's possible to apply a created rule to the very last added entry but that's it.
 - The register view won't show any included files' contents, it only reads the main file.
 The other views are free from this limitation.
 - No support for complex entries, for example with more than two